Top 10 Search Engine Optimisation Tips

 8. Study your site's statistics

-Use your SiteSuite website statistics to learn which sites are driving traffic to yours and which pages within your website are the most popular.
+Use your website statistics, (if you don't have Google Analytics installed or don't know how to use it have a chat to us) to learn which sites are driving traffic to yours and which pages within your website are the most popular.

 Have you paid to have your site listed in a particular directory?
-Check your website statistics to confirm if that directory is driving traffic to your site.
+Check your website statistics from that directory to confirm if that directory is driving traffic to your site.

 9. Add interactive features to your website